2012 Olympics one minute of silence campaign: Initial attempts

 But they told us very clearly: "There are 21 Arab delegations that will leave if we say something about the Israeli athletes."
 So I said: "Let them leave if they can't understand what the Olympics are all about – a connection between people through sport."

 Since the Montreal Olympics, the IOC has continued to reject any official commemoration of the victims.
-Spitzer explained that the International Olympics Committee says it is not in the "protocol of the opening ceremony to have a commemoration."
+Spitzer explained that the International Olympic Committee says it is not in the "protocol of the opening ceremony to have a commemoration."
 However, Spitzer said, "Well, my husband coming home in a coffin was not in the protocol either.
 This was the blackest page in Olympic history.
 These 11 athletes were part of the Olympic family, they were not accidental tourists.
 They should be remembered as part of the Olympic framework."